ACLU-PA Legislative Scorecard

 | HB1935 | Sentencing enhancement for terroristic threats | Crossed Over | 02/13/2026 | 3 | -1 | Criminal Justice |

-HB 1935 would create a sentencing enhancement for individuals convicted of making terroristic threats against a school or institution of higher education.
+OPPOSE: HB 1935 would create a sentencing enhancement for individuals convicted of making terroristic threats against a school or institution of higher education.
 Current law already classifies such conduct as a felony of the third degree when it causes an evacuation, lockdown, or disruption from normal operations.
 This bill is unnecessary and counterproductive.
-Adding a new sentencing enhancement serves only to increase incarceration exposure without adding deterrent value or improving public safety.
+Adding a new sentencing enhancement will only increase incarceration rates without adding deterrent value or improving public safety.

 |